Dr.

 gifts that may belong to each, so let thy children covet earnestly the

-best gifts, seeking for those for which they are best adapted, and seeking
+best gifts, seeking for those for which they are best adapted, and

 for light and guidance to perform all the needed duties of life.

-We turn to thee as the fountain in
+We turn to thee as

-the wilderness, as the oasis in the vast desert of material life; as the
+the wilderness, as the oasis in the vast desert of material life; as

-light in the midst of space, set apart and burning forever for the guidance
+light in the midst of space, set apart and burning forever for the

 of thy children.
 So turn we to thee, praising thee for every avenue of